 Temperature.
 Temperature was measured by the AROTEL instrument using Raman scattering.
 As the observed PSCs are optically thin, measurements are not affected by scattering on the PSC particles.
-The measurement error of the AROTEL measurement ranges from less than 1 K to values above 3 K, and generally increases with altitude (Figure 5).
+The statistical measurement error of the AROTEL measurement ranges from less than 1 K to values above 3 K, and generally increases with altitude (Figure 6).
 Here, the temperature error of the individual measurements was used.

 H2O.
 H2O values are estimated from several balloon measurements taken during the SOLVE campaign [Schiller et al., 2001].
 While qualitatively all measurements agree quite well, differences of up to 0.4 ppm are observed between the measurements.
-All H2O measurements discussed in Schiller et al. [2001] are cited to be obtained in vortex situations similar to those of the December 7, 1999, flight, i.e. they were obtained either 'inside the polar vortex' or 'deep inside the polar vortex'.
-However, those measurements were all carried out near Kiruna in Northern Sweden, quite a large distance from the measurements discussed here.
-An error of 1 ppm is considered here for water vapor to account for possible variabilities due to the different measurement sites.
+An error of 0.4 ppm is assumed for the H2O data.

 HNO3.
-Total HNO3 contributes to the model result in two ways: The gas-phase equilibrium mixing ratio of STS depends on total HNO3; further, total HNO3 is used for the smoothing of the high-resolution model profiles.
+Total HNO3 contributes to the model result in two ways: The gas-phase equilibrium mixing ratio of STS depends on total HNO3; further, total HNO3 is used for the smoothing of the high-resoluted model profiles.
 Values of total HNO3 are estimated from ASUR measurements outside of PSCs, but inside the vortex.
 The accuracy of the ASUR measurements is about 15 % (see instrument description).
 A further error source could be the low vertical resolution of the measured HNO3 profile.
 This could pose a serious problem if the HNO3 profile was strongly structured, as during a PSC underflight or in situations with significant denitrification.
 As it was rather early in the winter, denitrification is very unlikely to have occurred at that time.
 To quantify the influence of vertical resolution on the model results, model runs were carried out using three different profiles with different altitude resolutions.
 All three profiles give essentially the same profile if smoothed to the altitude resolution of the ASUR measurement.
-The unsmoothed profiles, however, show different peak altitudes, peak values and peak width (see Figure 6 A).
-The profiles were choosen to display a wide range of peak values and peak altitudes that agree with the ASUR measurement without PSC coverage when folded to the ASUR vertical resolution.
-The model results for the three different profiles are shown for the case of NAT in Figure 6 B. No significant differences can be observed between the three model runs, so the vertical resolution of the total HNO3 profile is assumed not to contribute significantly to the model errors.
+The unsmoothed profiles, however, show different peak altitudes, peak values and peak width (see Figure 5 A).
+The model results for the three different profiles are shown for the case of NAT in Figure 5 B. No significant differences can be observed between the three model runs, so the vertical resolution of the total HNO3 profile is assumed not to contribute significantly to the model errors.
 A model error of 15 % is assumed for total HNO3.